IndrajeetPatil/awesome-r-pkgtools/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) [![Track Awesome List](https://www.trackawesomelist.com/badge.svg)](https://www.trackawesomelist.com/IndrajeetPatil/awesome-r-pkgtools/)

-A curated list of awesome tools to assist R 📦 development.
+A curated list of awesome tools to assist 📦 development in R programming language.

 :::{.callout-tip}

 ## What is included?

-- Only tools, and not other resources (e.g. books), helpful for package development are included.
+- Only *tools* helpful for package development are included, and not other resources (e.g. books).
-- All relevant tools, irrespective of whether available on [CRAN](https://cran.r-project.org/) or not are included.
+- All relevant tools are included, irrespective of their availability on [CRAN](https://cran.r-project.org/).
-- Tools which are part of publicly archived/retired GitHub repositories are not included.
+- Tools which are part of publicly archived/retired GitHub repositories are *not* included.
 :::

+If you wish to suggest any additional tools, please make a PR or create an issue [here](https://github.com/IndrajeetPatil/awesome-r-pkgtools).

 # Contributing

-If you wish to suggest any additional tools, please make a PR or create an issue [here](https://github.com/IndrajeetPatil/awesome-r-pkgtools).

-Please note that the `awesome-r-pkgtools` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the `awesome-r-pkgtools` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

 :::{.callout-note}

-If you are not using **the latest** release of [pandoc](https://github.com/jgm/pandoc/releases), please change only the `README.qmd` document.
+If you are not using **the latest** release of [pandoc](https://github.com/jgm/pandoc/releases), please change only the `README.qmd` document to avoid possibly large irrelevant diffs.

 :::